Shop RNIB Donate now

 The fluid in your cornea may also affect how well you can pick objects out against their backgrounds, particularly if there is not a lot of contrast between them so they appear to blend together.
 For example, you may have difficulty seeing white rice on a white plate.
 This is described as having reduced contrast sensitivity.
 You may also find that colours appear to be washed-out.
 If one eye is more affected than the others, picking up objects might also become difficult.
 This is because reduced vision in one eye can cause loss of depth perception and three-dimensional vision.

-In the long term
+In the longer term

 Eventually, some people may find their vision no longer improves as the day goes on.
 This is because they have lost a substantial number of endothelial cells.
-Fluid now collects in the cornea causing its layers to become swollen all the time.
+Fluid now collects in the cornea causing its layers to remain swollen all the time.

 The epithelium (the outermost corneal layer) has many nerve endings in it.
 When this layer is swollen, your eyes can feel gritty and painful.